 Let us handle your grant writing needs, and we can increase your overall organizational funding and free up valuable staff time, so that you can focus on make our community a better place to live.

-Matt Leighty, Founder/Owner
+Matt Leighty, Founder and President

 Amy Bradshaw is a grant writer based in Richmond, Virginia.
 She has worked as a research associate, evaluation coordinator, fund seeker and funder, both in the government and non-profit sector.
 Through this experience, she has developed a unique perspective on the grant development process.
 She is especially interested in working with non-profits to develop their evaluation capacity and effectively communicate their work to funders.

 She received her Master's degree in Social Work with a concentration in policy and planning, and a post-baccalaureate certificate in Nonprofit Management from Virginia Commonwealth University.